cmd-stream/cmd-stream-examples-go/README.md

 # cmd-stream-examples-go
 This repository contains several examples of using cmd-stream-go (each package is one example):
-- echo: A minimal example.
+- `echo`: A minimal example.
-- hello-world: Shows the basic usage of cmd-stream-go.
+- `hello-world`: Shows the basic usage of cmd-stream-go.
-- hello-world_protobuf: Demonstrates the basic usage of cmd-stream-go with the Protobuf serializer.
+- `hello-world_protobuf`: Demonstrates the basic usage of cmd-stream-go with the Protobuf serializer.
-- keepalive: Shows how the client can keep a connection alive when there are no Commands to send.
+- `keepalive`: Shows how the client can keep a connection alive when there are no Commands to send.
-- reconnect: Demonstrates how the client can reconnect to the server after losing the connection.
+- `reconnect`: Demonstrates how the client can reconnect to the server after losing the connection.
-- server-streaming: An example where the Command sends back multiple Results.
+- `server-streaming`: An example where the Command sends back multiple Results.
-- group: Shows how to use the client group to establish a high-performance communication channel with the server.
+- `group`: Shows how to use the client group to establish a high-performance communication channel with the server.
-- rpc: Demonstrates how to implement RPC using cmd-stream-go.
+- `rpc`: Demonstrates how to implement RPC using cmd-stream-go.
-- tls: Shows how to use cmd-stream-go with TLS.
+- `tls`: Shows how to use cmd-stream-go with TLS.

 More details can be found in the corresponding `..._test.go` files.